Finschia/finschia/docs/lbm-tutorials/deploy-testnet.md

 ### Configuration

-The `make localnet-start` creates files for a 4-node testnet in `./build` by calling the `lfb testnet` command.
+The `make localnet-start` creates files for a 4-node testnet in `./build` by calling the `lbm testnet` command.
 This outputs a handful of files in the `./build` directory:

 ```bash